// Blog

 Strong client relationships lead to repeat business, account growth, increased referrals, and greater revenue and margin for your business.
 Yet often, when you look at relationships from the buyer's perspective, they are not as strong as they could and should be.
 Use this chart to determine how strong your client relationships are and what you can do to get them to the essential level.

-Read: 7 Ideas for Building Trust in Sales
+Read: Trust Building in Sales

 Topics: Strategic Account Management